 Of course, this isn't the travel camera for everyone.
 If you want the flexibility to zoom in on farther subjects or you like to shoot video on the side, you're out of luck here since the camera has a fixed 28mm equivalent focal length and lacks 4k video capability.
 If 28mm is too wide for you, you can opt for the RICOH GR IIIx instead, which has a 40mm equivalent lens.
 Speaking of, the lens on this camera is super sharp and opens up quite wide, allowing you to get some nice bokeh.
 Though it lacks a viewfinder or zoom lens, this is the best small travel camera if you want something super portable that doesn't compromise image quality.

 Mar 08, 2023: Added the RICOH GR III as the 'Best Large Sensor Compact Camera For Travel' and removed the Nikon COOLPIX A1000 from Notable Mentions.

 Jan 10, 2023: Checked article for accuracy, with slight adjustments to text for clarity.

 Nov 11, 2022: Reviewed picks for accuracy; no change to recommendations.

 Sep 13, 2022: Overhauled article for clarity and to better represent user needs.
 Also rewrote intro and updated Notable Mentions.

-Our recommendations above are what we think are currently the best compact cameras for traveling for most people to buy, according to their needs.
-We factor in the price, feedback from our visitors, and availability (no cameras that are difficult to find or almost out of stock in the US).
+Our recommendations above are what we think are currently the best compact cameras for most people to buy for travel, according to their needs.
+We factor in the price, feedback from our visitors, and availability (no cameras that are difficult to find or almost out of stock in the U.S.).

-If you would like to choose for yourself, here's the list of all our compact and bridge camera reviews.
+If you would like to choose for yourself, here's the list of all our compact fixed-lens camera reviews.
 Be careful not to get caught up in the details.
 There is no single perfect camera.
 Personal taste, preference, and shooting habits will matter more in your selection.